Your neighborhood Fortis College, Houston South

 If you are already working in healthcare and want to enhance your career opportunities, Fortis College Houston South campus is now enrolling for an associate degree program in Healthcare Management.
 This bridge program is designed for recent graduates of a medical or healthcare program and will prepare students for a variety of jobs in healthcare management, including Home Health Services, Clinic Operations, Medical Office Management, and more.

-Call today to speak with an Admissions Representative and learn more about which career education option may be right for you!
+Call today to speak with an Admissions Advisor and learn more about which career education option may be right for you!